-Hilarious Spanish Mistakes Posted by sasha on Jan 31, 2018 in Pronunciation
+Hilarious Spanish Mistakes Posted by sasha on Jan 31, 2018 in Uncategorized

 When learning a language, you’re bound to make mistakes.
 Whether it’s mispronouncing a word, making a grammatical error, or using the wrong word entirely, errors are a natural part of language learning.
 Rather than beat yourself up about them, it’s better to laugh it off and learn from the mistake.
 Here are some hilarious Spanish mistakes that we can all laugh at and learn from.
 Read about real mistakes people have made as well as some descriptions so you can understand why they’re funny and how to avoid them.
 The stories come from a Facebook group I’m in about Puerto Vallarta.